owulveryck/blog/content/post/hip-terraform-part-I.md

 The `main` package resides in the root directory of the `terraform` directory.
 As usual with go projects, all other subdirectories are different modules.

 The whole business logic of Terraform is coded into the subpackages.
-The "`main`" package is simply an envelop for kick-starting the utility (env variables, etc.) and to initiate the command line.
+The "`main`" package is simply an enveloppe for kick-starting the utility (env variables, etc.) and to initiate the command line.

 ### The cli implementation